Introduction To Linguistics

 and culminating in the full speaking abilities of an adult.

-c.
-Linguistics deals with human language.
+deals with human language.
 This includes deaf sign-languages, but

 usually excludes what is often termed BODY-LANGUAGE (a term which itself